-For clients in need of mental health services through BLC, Iraida is often one of the first Fortune staff members that they interact with.
-Since joining Fortune in 2011, she has directed over 400 clients to appropriate care.
+For participants in need of mental health services through BLC, Iraida is often one of the first Fortune staff members that they interact with.
+Since joining Fortune in 2011, she has directed over 400 participants to appropriate care.
 Each one is empowered by her reassurances that everything is going to be OK.
-“It’s a natural thing for me,” Iraida notes, “I get a lot of attention from the clients because I’m always willing to extend…myself professionally for them.”
+“It’s a natural thing for me,” Iraida notes, “I get a lot of attention from the participants because I’m always willing to extend…myself professionally for them.”

 This kind of genuine concern can have a huge impact on one’s life, a fact that Iraida knows first hand.
 After experiencing incarceration, she was left without employment and housing security.
 She and her young son were then forced to navigate from couch to couch, in order to survive.
 “I never thought I could make it in the workfield,” she shares, “I thought it was over because of my history.
 But once Fortune gave me [an] opportunity, it gave me a different insight [to] life.”
 Having colleagues who deeply understood her story also helped her overcome the inequitable difficulty justice-involved individuals face when trying to obtain housing.
 “I would still apply and go on housing interviews, but [no opportunities were available to me,]” says Iraida, “[Finally,] I said ‘I just have to take a couple of days off and [focus].
 Fortune was very understanding about that.
 That’s what really helped me: my Fortune family.
 It made my transition a little easier to deal with.”